shmel4k/LKM/README.md

 $sudo insmod lkm_task

-Interaction from user program can be realized through a symbol device file:
+Interaction with a user program can be realized through a symbol device file:

 $sudo mknod /dev/lkm_task c MAJOR 0